opencitations/OpenCitationsCorpus/DataImport/BucketControl/README.md

 ## bucket_extractor.py

-Will extract all files in 'BUCKET' folder to the 'DATA' folder.
+Will extract all files in 'BUCKET' folder to the 'DATA/SOURCES' folder.
 This script es managed by a checklist 'extraction_queue.txt' which enables you to interrupt this script (by pressing 'x') and continue where you left of.
 Delete the file if you want to extract everything again.

+This script will create several 100.000's of files inside 'DATA/SOURCES' which causes considerable stress to the file system.
+It is therefore recommended to start the next step, reference extraction via the MapReduce scripts, in parallel.